msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - the gateway hangup.

 To have a flexible but robust framework it is always necessary:
-1. study each new device in detail
+1. study each new device in detail ([tuyDAEMONtoolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can helps you in this task).
-2. use a data structure that verifies the commands sent to each device ('global.alldevices' for tyuaDAEMON).
+2. use a data structure that verifies the commands sent to each device (like [global.alldevices](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices) object in tyuaDAEMON CORE).

 --------------------